Fateh-HARIR/Goldanniyatech-RD/README.md

 🌀 **Shadow Devil**: a **C#** textual adventure game.

-🌀 **Selenniya**, a non-opinionated Web SASS (**SCSS**) stylesheet, supporting 3 formats (Desktop, mobile-responsive and print), while keeping high-level animations.
+🌀 **Selenniya**: a non-opinionated Web SASS (**SCSS**) stylesheet, supporting 3 formats (Desktop, mobile-responsive and print), while keeping high-level animations.
 Only the CSS Reset is always applied when importing the stylesheet.
 It comes in two versions: Selenniya and Selenniya-Minified for performance (generated with a Python script).

 🌀 **Warriors Journey**: a **Python** textual adventure game.